 Toilet time is relaxation time, and what better way to escape your troubles than with a quiet retreat to privacy.
 While your time on the porcelain throne is sacred, ensure that your throne does not show age signs.
 Over time toilets can show signs of damage, and some homeowners may find cracks alongside their toilet bowls.
-Here’s what you need to know about whether or not those cracks along your throne mean.
+Here’s what you need to know about whether or not a cracked toilet means it’s time to replace your throne.

 Much like the name suggests, hairline cracks are small cracks found alongside toilets that can be found alongside your tank or toilet bowl.
 Typically most hairline cracks are not a big deal as they can easily be repaired with a special epoxy that helps seal fractures.
 Hairline cracks inside your toilet may need to be addressed by replacing your toilet.